32 Flexible Ways to Make Money in College

 This side hustle is especially suitable for interior design majors or anyone who’s crafty or wants to learn new handyperson skills.

-With Teespring, you use their software to create a design.
-Once you’re finished, you’ll Teespring will tell you the base cost for your product.
+With Teespring, you use its software to create a design.
+Once you’re finished, Teespring will tell you the base cost for your product.
 You choose how much profit you want to make on each item, which determines the selling price.

 Teespring offers marketing tools to help you make sales, but you can boost your earnings in a couple ways: